Cora Creydt

-Cora Creydt is a German former professional tennis player.
+Kora Creydt is a German former professional tennis player.

 A left-handed player from Düsseldorf, Creydt originally competed on tour under her maiden name of Schediwy.

 Creydt won through to the second round of the 1968 French Open, where she lost a close match to Anna Dmitrieva, 6–8 in the third set.
 She also had main draw appearances at Wimbledon and made the mixed doubles third round in 1966.